CONSTITUTION AND BY-LAWS

 Section 2.3.
 Associate Member.

-Any employee of the Purdue University Cooperative Extension Service who serves as an Interim/District Director or as a county employee in an office of the Purdue University Cooperative Extension Service who has earned the minimum of a Bachelor of Arts or Science degree, has the title of Program Assistant, Learning Center Director, EFNEP or FNP Assistant, and is employed as a professional or semiprofessional Extension worker (with an anticipated employment of at least one year) is eligible to be an Associate Member of this Association so long as dues are currently paid.
+Any employee of the Purdue Extension who serves as an Interim/District Director or as a county employee in an office of the Purdue Extension who has earned the minimum of a Bachelor of Arts or Science degree, has the title of Program Assistant, Learning Center Director, EFNEP or FNP Assistant, and is employed as a professional or semiprofessional Extension worker (with an anticipated employment of at least one year) is eligible to be an Associate Member of this Association so long as dues are currently paid.
 An Associate Member has the rights and privileges of an Active Member except that an Associate Member may not serve as an Officer, as a member of the Board of Directors, as the President of a Section, or as the Chairperson of a Standing Committee of this Association.
 Associate Members may serve as the Chairperson of a Special Committee.

 Section 2.4.
 Life Member.

-Any retired employee of the Purdue University Cooperative Extension Service, who was previously a member of this Association, is eligible to be a Life Member of this Association so long as dues are paid, one time only, in the amount equal to two times the annual dues of this Association (in the fiscal year the application is made).
+Any retired employee of the Purdue Extension, who was previously a member of this Association, is eligible to be a Life Member of this Association so long as dues are paid, one time only, in the amount equal to two times the annual dues of this Association (in the fiscal year the application is made).
 A Life Member has the rights and privileges of an Active Member except that a Life Member may not serve as an Officer, as a member of the Board of Directors, as the President of a Section, or of a Standing Committee, other than the Retired Educator's Committee.
 A Life Member may serve as the Chairperson of the Retired Educator's Committee, Special Committee or as an Advisor to the Executive Board of this Association.

 Section 2.5.
 Equal Opportunity.